|

 had fetched up to the roof and one man came down first.
 I heard a noise

 ground.
-Another man came and assisted me to raise the ladder up to the
+Another man came up to me and assisted me to raise the ladder up to the

 roof, as it did not quite touch the spot where the other people were.

 the fire escape reached the top of the lane.
-All the people except the
+All the people,

-Eliza Clough was then out of the house.
-The fire brigade came
+except the deceased, Eliza Clough, were then out of the house.
+The fire

-was on before the engine was ready and the hose began playing in about
+was on before the engine was ready.
+The hose began playing in about

 complete wreck.
 I first saw the fire issuing from the lower room at the

-before they could give there verdict he should like to know if there was
+before they could give there verdict, he should like to know if there

-not more primary evidence that could be brought before them.
+was not more primary evidence that could be brought before them?

-given the alarm was present and could if desired be put under
+given the alarm of fire, was present, and could, if desired, be put under

-should be heard so the Coroner there upon called her.
+should be heard, and the Coroner there-upon called her.

-Eliza Sedgewick deposed; I am the niece of the housekeeper that
+Ellen Sedgewick deposed: I am the niece of the housekeeper that

-was sitting in my room that is in the front of the house on the second
+was sitting in my room, which is in the front of the house on the second

 cracking noise.
-I called to Mr. Matson and when he opened the door and
+I called to Mr. Matson, and then opening the door and

-saw the fire that procured from the taproom.
+saw the fire, that proceeded from the tap-room.
 The staircase was not on

 fire then.
-I ran down the stairs and came out into the street by the
+I ran down the stairs and came into the street by the

 front door.
 I afterwards saw my aunt and Mr. Matson get out of the